-Welsh vs English: Conclusions
+The Difference Between Welsh and English: Conclusions

 Due to their different roots, Welsh and English have very basic differences related to vocabulary and grammar.
 Years of cultural exchange have filled English and Welsh with words borrowed from each other and gave origin to mixtures of Welsh and English, used every day by code-switching Wales natives.

 Welsh can be an easier language to learn than English, due to its straight-forward phonetic pronunciation.
 The greatest challenge posed to learners outside the UK might be a lack of community resources and speaking communities.